5and5/BO2-FirstRooms/README.md

 - Copy _clientids.gsc into Plutonuim\t6r\data\maps\mp\gametypes_zm

 TODO:
+- add more maps
 - fix box not being removed on mob
-- add more maps
+- fix S() to display for all players